 This guide has a complimentary tutorial video.

-Preinstallation SATA drivers are required for Windows to recognise the storage controller and hence write to the hard drive during Windows Installation.
+Storage Controller drivers are required for Windows to recognise the storage controller and hence write to the SSD or HDD during Windows Installation.

 These drivers are labelled F6FLPY SATA drivers for historical reasons as they could only be loaded from a floppy disk by pressing F6 during the Windows XP setup.